CFC-Servers/gm_express/README.md

     - The name of the message.
 Think of this just like the name given to `net.Receive`
     - This parameter is case-insensitive, it will be `string.lower`'d
 2. **`table data`**
-    - The table of data to send
+    - The table to send
     - This table can be of any size, in any order, with nearly any data type.
 The only exception you might care about is `Color` objects not being fully supported (WIP).
 3. **`function onProof() = nil`**
     - If provided, the server will send a token of proof after downloading the data, which will then call this callback